Ecotrust/madrona/docs/getting_started.rst

     python manage.py runserver

-Hit http://localhost:8000/admin/ in a browser and use the authentication credentials specified when syncdb was run.
+Go to http://localhost:8000/admin/ in a browser and use the authentication credentials specified when syncdb was run.

 At http://localhost:8000/ the interface should render with sample data.